AssembleProgramming/AssembleScript/README.md

 - For Loops Use the `wakandaFor` keyword for loops.
 Declare a new variable, specify the condition, and execute the code within the loop.
-Use `step` to increment or decrement the value of interator.
+Use `step` to increment or decrement the value of iterator.

 ```diff
 @@ use blank `vision()` for a newline@@